Welcome to today's edition of the Rush 24-7 podcast.

 They're hoping that Chris Christie can save Obama's bacon again.

-They're doing everything they can, but they want this photo op, this optic, to once again show that it's Obama who's cooperative, and it's Obama who's bipartisan.
+They're doing everything they can, but they want this photo op, this optic, to once again show that it's Obama who's cooperative and it's Obama who's bipartisan.

-I mean, he he likes Republicans.
+I mean, he likes Republicans.

 The odd couple is back in just a few hours.